addiva-elektronik/docgen/example/document.md

 }
 ```

-The rest of this document serves as an example of Markdown syntax.
-Most
+The rest of this document serves as an **example** of Markdown syntax.
-of the contents is taken verbatim or derived from the Pandoc manual file
+Most of the contents is taken verbatim from, or derived fromm the Pandoc
-[MANUAL.TXT][].
+manual file [MANUAL.TXT][].

  - <https://pandoc.org/MANUAL.html#pandocs-markdown>